one-dark/jetbrains-one-dark-theme/README.md

 Request and perform code reviews from inside your IDE.
 Review any code, even if it's a work-in-progress that hasn't been committed yet, and use jump-to-definition, your favorite keybindings, and other IDE tools.<br>
 [Try it free](https://sponsorlink.codestream.com/?utm_source=jbmarket&utm_campaign=jbonedarktheme&utm_medium=banner)

-## I need help!
+## Do you need help?

 Please check [the docs FAQs](https://one-dark.gitbook.io/jetbrains/help/faqs) to see if we can solve your problem.
 If that does not fix your problem, please [submit an issue](https://github.com/one-dark/jetbrains-one-dark-theme/issues/new).

 ## Setup

-After installing the theme, go to `Preferences | Appearance & Behavior | Appearance` and select the new `One Dark` theme in the theme dropdown.
-Once you have selected `One Dark` in the theme options, click the **OK** button to apply the changes, so you can start enjoying One Dark theme!
+After installing the theme, go to `Preferences | Appearance & Behavior | Appearance` and select one of the new themes in the theme dropdown.
+Once you have selected one of the theme options, click the **OK** button to apply the changes so you can start enjoying One Dark theme!

 ![Code example](https://github.com/one-dark/jetbrains-one-dark-theme/raw/master/docs/screenshots/theme-selection.png)